mahfuzurrahman98/todo-app/README.md

 ### State Management

-The application uses reactive state management with Vue's Composition API, providing a clean and efficient way to handle component state.
+The application uses reactive state management with Vue's Composition API, and Pinia library providing a clean and efficient way to handle component state.

 ### API Integration

 API calls are abstracted through service layers, making the code more maintainable and testable.

-## Future Enhancements

--   Task categories/tags
--   Due dates and reminders
--   User profile management
--   Dark mode support
--   Collaborative todo lists
--   Mobile application

-## License

-This project is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

-## Author

-Created by [Your Name] as a demonstration of modern web development practices.